Tireswind/SII-ML-project/README.md

 An exaustive review of the whole process is stored within the PDF file.

+# 13/07/2020 - DL extension

+An extension of the original project was performed: the problem of classifying fake and good news was faced by using different architecture for recurrent neural networks.

+Steps:

+ •	Data gathering

+  •	Data cleaning

+  •	Recurrent neural networks modelling and training

+  •	Test set verification

+  •	Output classification

+An exaustive walkthrough of the process is stored within the PDF extension file: "Progetto di Sistemi Intelligenti per Internet e Machine Learning - Estensione DL"

 # References

 “Fake News Detection on Social Media: A Data Mining Perspective” - Kai Shuy, Amy Slivaz, Suhang Wangy, Jiliang Tang, and Huan Liuy.